Camping has become popular in Ireland, north and south, especially with local travel restrictions in recent years.

 On wild camping trips, I take a small gas canister and my Vango Atom attachment (and cook kit), which is easy to use, compact and lightweight.
 However, when we stay on a campsite in Ireland with the family, we will also take our Campingaz camping stove/BBQ, which is fantastic.
 The combination allows me to cook delicious meals, BBQ and boil the kettle simultaneously.

 - Breakfast Camping – save on cooking and take food that’s easy to prep and eats, such as fruit or cereal (or ignore that and go for an (Ulster) fry!)

-- A kettle is nice to have, but a pan with a lid is just as good for heating water, and you can use it for cooking too….as long as you wash it first.
-I use my Vango cooking kit tbh.
+- A kettle is nice, but a pan with a lid is just as good for heating water, and you can use it for cooking as long as you wash it first.
+I use my Vango cooking kit, tbh.

 - Dinner Camping: Unless you have to or can BBQ, find a local pub/cafe/restaurant and enjoy it.
-It is camping, not prison!…. and no, it is not cheating.
+It is camping, not prison!
+No, it is not cheating.

 - Camping snacks don’t need cooking, so stock up and enjoy.

 Remember your kitchen utensils, such as cutlery, bowls, plates and mugs.
 Why not use those old plastic cups from home instead of buying new ones.
 A couple of water bottles will be invaluable too.

 All campsites in Ireland will have somewhere to top up your bottles with water, saving you money and helping the environment!